Roth Features

-Beginning January 1, 2024, you can now make a new type of contribution to the 401(k) plan: Roth contributions.
 Having the choice between making pre-tax, after-tax or Roth contributions gives you the flexibility to decide how and when you want to pay taxes on your contributions and earnings.
+With new updates taking effect in 2026, it’s a good time to revisit how Roth contributions may fit into your overall savings approach.

 What are Roth contributions?

 Unlike contributions to a traditional pre-tax 401(k) account, contributions to a Roth account are after-tax dollars, which means you can withdraw tax-free dollars if you have a qualifying distribution when you retire.
-A distribution of Roth account balances will be qualified if it occurs at least five years after the first, initial Roth contribution was made and one of the following conditions has been met: age 59½, disability, or death.
+A distribution of Roth account balances will be qualified if it occurs five years from the first of the calendar year in which the first Roth contribution was made and one of the following conditions has been met: age 59½, disability, or death.

 More information is provided below, including FAQs.